 Chancellor’s Fellows for Campus Climate

-Dr. Andrea Hunter (term beginning 2020) and Dr. Julia Mendez Smith (term 2016-2021) are responsible for leading the University’s work around campus climate, especially with regard to issues of equity, diversity, and inclusive excellence.
-The fellows serve as key members of the administration, identifying opportunities, developing new initiatives, and collaborating with campus and community partners to strengthen and support a healthy campus climate at UNC Greensboro.
+Dr. Andrea Hunter is responsible for leading the University’s work around campus climate, especially with regard to issues of equity, diversity, and inclusive excellence.
+Dr. Hunter serves as a key member of the administration, identifying opportunities, developing new initiatives, and collaborating with campus and community partners to strengthen and support a healthy campus climate at UNC Greensboro.

 UNCG has a variety of key leadership positions and affinity groups that are instrumental in promoting racial equity and which are built upon a foundation of supporting diversity and inclusion across our campus.
 We believe that equity should be infused in everything that we do.
 We challenge our faculty, students, and staff to engage and participate in this community.
 Following are examples of leaders and groups that promote this vision and which offer ways for the campus community to get involved.